GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_groups.md

 state | Optional | Yes | Enum(all, ok, archi, del, trash) | When the filter is not set, only group with the 'ok' status will be returned.
 When the filter is set, only groups with the given status will be returned.

 [1] Can the GET parameter be provided several times.
-If yes, the parameter can be provided several times, each value being used.
-If no, a request with several values will be rejected.
+If Yes, the parameter can be provided several times, each value being used.
+If No, a request with several values will be rejected.